Let down by your letting agent?

 6 Use the small claims court

 If you’ve lost money as a result of your letting agent’s poor service, you could take it to the small claims court.

-In small claims court, you'll only usually able to claim for amounts less than £10,000 (in England and Wales), and £3,000 (in Scotland and Northern Ireland).
+In small claims court, you'll only usually be able to claim for amounts less than £10,000 (in England and Wales), £5,000 in Scotland and £3,000 Northern Ireland.

 You will also have to pay a fee depending on the amount you’re claiming for.

 Read our small claims court guide for more information, which includes a small claims court fee calculator.